-Deleted: Generalized
+Deleted: on average can characterize all samples in the dataset.
+Figure 2b and 2c also shows the average leakage for the randomized eQTL dataset where the genes and eQTLs are shuffled to generate a background model.
+The leakage is significantly smaller compared to the original eQTL dataset; at an average predictability of 12.4%, the average leakage is approximately 3.5 bits genotype given the gene expression level, which is a measure of the predictability of the eQTL genotype

-correctly link the disease state of the individual to the correct identity in the genotype dataset.
-In the first step, the attacker selects the eQTLs (among n_q eQTLs) that will be used in linking jth individual.
-The selection of eQTLs can be based on different criteria.
-As described in the previous section, the most accessible criterion is selecting the eQTLs for which absolute value of the reported correlation coefficient, $|\rho(E_k, V_k)|$, is greater than a predefined threshold.
-In our analysis, we evaluate the effect of changing correlation coefficient.
-Another criterion is to use the estimated conditional entropy of the genotype given the gene expression level, which is a measure of the predictability of the eQTL genotype.
 The second step is genotype prediction for the selected eQTLs using a prediction model.
-For general applicability of our analysis we are assuming that the attacker's prediction model can reliably construct the posterior probability distribution of the genotypes to identify the maximum a posteriori (MAP) genotype for each eQTL.
+For general applicability of our analysis we are assuming that the attacker's prediction model can reliably construct the posterior probability distribution of the genotypes given the gene expression levels.
+The attacker then uses the posterior probabilities of the genotypes to identify the maximum a posteriori (MAP) genotype for each eQTL.
 In this prediction, the attacker assigns the genotype that has the highest a posteriori probability given the expression level (Refer to Methods Section 4.3).